Rowland Joseph Adamoli

 Corporal

-A CO, 1ST AMTRAC BN, 3RD MARDIV
+A CO, 1ST AMTRAC BN, 3RD MARDIV, III MAF

 United States Marine Corps